wendy260310/Gitlab-Docker-Demo/README.md

 # Gitlab-Docker-Demo
-Demo about setting up gitlab on docker, include gitlab-ce , gitlab-runner, private docker repo , ci-di examples.
+&nbsp;&nbsp;Demo about setting up gitlab on docker, include gitlab-ce , gitlab-runner, private docker repo , ci-di examples.

 ## 1. Install Docker
 &nbsp;&nbsp;The docker community offers a full [guidance](https://docs.docker.com/install/) about installing docker on different os,you can follow these steps on the guidance.
 Read carefully about the section **What to know before you install** if you are mac or windows user.
 ### 1.1 Your First Docker Application
-After installing docker on your machine,you can try some docker command like `docker info` or run a app on docker like `docker run hello-world`.You can get a [*Get Started*](https://docs.docker.com/get-started/) tutorial on the official websites
+&nbsp;&nbsp;After installing docker on your machine,you can try some docker command like `docker info` or run a app on docker like `docker run hello-world`.You can get a [*Get Started*](https://docs.docker.com/get-started/) tutorial on the official websites
 ## 2. Run the Gitlab Image in Docker Engine
 &nbsp;&nbsp;Since this repo is a demo about setting up gitlab, we choose the free version of gitlab.Gitlab community provide us a official doc about how to run gitlab image in docker.
 > sudo docker run --detach \